Dropout Bear: First redesign

-The first redesign of the Dropout Bear came with the development of West's sophomore album, Late Registration.
+The first redesign of the Dropout Bear came with the development of West's second album, Late Registration.
 Similar to the cover art of The College Dropout, the artwork on Late Registration features the mascot, showing it at a child's size and standing in the center of two large wooden doors at Princeton University.
 The mascot has googly eyes, perky ears, and a collegian outfit, wearing a blazer with a school insignia.
 In the album booklet, Dropout Bear appears in the university, sitting alone in classrooms and reading books before exiting.
 This design for the Dropout Bear on Late Registration was carried over onto the cover art for West's live album Late Orchestration in 2006.